dmckinstry/ASA2Q20/README.md

 Security will be a big reason for customers to consider GitHub in the enterprise.

 1. Fork microsoft/ContosoAir which is a demo repo with a few vulnerabilities
 1. Enable **Security Alerts** in your repo settings
 1. Enable **Automated security fixes**
-   1. Check back later to see recommended fixes and PRs.
-Review the PRs and security updates that Dependabot recommends.
-You can delete the repo when you're done with this step or save it to share with customers!
+1. Review and accept and recommended fixes / PRs.
+1. You can delete the repo when you're done; you can replay this demo easily with customers.

 ## 4 - I have can use GitHub Actions to deploy to Azure